 Regularly perform self-examinations of the skin to spot any new or abnormal growths and point them out to your doctor before they even have a chance of turning into skin cancer.
 If your doctor believes mole removal is necessary, this is an effective step to lowering your skin cancer risk.

 Take a look at our mole removal photos below to get a better understanding of this procedure.

 Do you have a suspicious mole that needs to be removed?
-At the Center for Surgical Dermatology & Dermatology Associates in Westerville and Gahanna, our team of board-certified dermatologists offer exceptional mole removal services.
-Call 614-847-4100 for our Westerville office or 614-591-3891 to reach our Gahanna office to schedule an appointment today.
+At the Center for Surgical Dermatology & Dermatology Associates in Westerville, our team of board-certified dermatologists offer exceptional mole removal services.
+Call 614-847-4100 to schedule an appointment today in our Westerville office.